 Looking for a minimal ingredient list?
 How about just one ingredient.
 That’s right, uno—you’ll only find natural mineral salts in this deodorant stone.
 They work by creating a layer against bacteria, which are what make sweat stinky.
 Also nice: One of these is guaranteed to last you at least a year.
 FYI though, it is unscented.

-Best Splurge: Agent Nateur
+Runner-Up, Best Splurge: Agent Nateur

 Chic, chic, chic with a capital C. Everything from the minimalistic black and white packaging to the scent (derived from eucalyptus and lavender oils) screams sophistication.
 It truly defies every stereotype that comes to mind when you think of natural deodorant, a luxurious treat that’s worth every penny, particularly given how well it works, too.